Factor II deficiency is a very rare blood clotting disorder. It results in excessive or prolonged bleeding after an

 Diagnosis of factor II deficiency is based on your medical history, any family history of bleeding problems, and lab tests.
 Lab tests for bleeding disorders include:

-- factor II assays: to measure levels of factor II in your blood
+- Factor II assays: These measure the levels of factor II in your blood.

-- other tests for underlying conditions that may be causing your bleeding problems
+- Other tests: These may be done to test for underlying conditions that may be causing your bleeding problems.

 Treatment of factor II deficiency focuses on controlling bleeds, treating underlying conditions, and taking preventive steps before surgeries or invasive dental procedures.